Founder & Director, Brooklyn Schoolhouse

 Lead Teacher of the Multiage Pre-K Class

 Sandy Gonzalez has been a Lead Teacher at Brooklyn Schoolhouse since 2016.
 Last spring she attended Reggio in Focus: The Atelier, The City, and The Schools.
 This was an incredible conference in Reggio Emilia Italy that continues to influence her way of teaching.
 Sandy is also a Prospect School Fellow as of July 2018.
 This fellowship in Burlington Vermont provides teachers with the opportunity to research and explore school philosophy, and documentation of children's work through the Prospect Archives.
 Before joining Brooklyn Schoolhouse, Sandy taught at Greene Hill School as the Assistant Teacher in the 4s class, and spent two years at the Sarah Lawrence College Early Childhood Center as the Assistant Teacher in the 3s and 4s groups.
 While completing her Master’s in Education at Sarah Lawrence College, Sandy was a Student Teacher at The Earth School in the 4th/5th Grade, and Central Park East One in the Kindergarten/1st Grade.
 She taught a cooking class and a dance class at the 14th Street Y Preschool, where she was also a substitute teacher, and where she was a Summer Counselor for four years.
-Sandy earned a BA from Sarah Lawrence College in Dance, Psychology, and Spanish in 2013, and a dual MS in Childhood and Early Childhood Education from Sarah Lawrence College in 2015.
+Sandy earned a BA from Sarah Lawrence College in Dance, Psychology, and Spanish in 2013, and a dual MS in Childhood and Early Childhood Education from Sarah Lawrence College in 2015..